leimurillo/Mol_Phyl_2021/Tutorials/1.DatasetManipulation/Readme.md

 ## **Download the data**

 Using a web browser, you need to navigate to the NCBI’s Genbank.
 Even if the [link]( https://www.ncbi.nlm.nih.gov/genbank/) is not easy to remember, googling basically any keyword combination containing Genbank will bring you to the NCBI quite easily.
 In Genbank each sequence entry has a unique identification code called ***accession number***.
-For this exercise, you need to download the sequences from few genes of the following accession numbers which correspond to mitochondrial genome entries.
+For this exercise, you need to download the sequences from several genes with the following accession numbers which correspond to mitochondrial genome entries.

 | # | Accession Number | Organism name |
 |---|---|---|